Evaluating the True Costs of Cheap PCB Prototypes

 When left unchecked, design issues can cause damage to circuits or devices as a whole.
 Even in the early stages of materializing new product ideas, meticulous design reviews are vital.
 Engineering teams should evaluate and reevaluate designs constantly as things change, even during prototyping.

-Bad Soldering
+Soldering Challenges

 Soldering challenges are a recurring theme with PCB prototypes.
 It’s not uncommon to encounter difficulties due to a complex soldering process, potentially resulting in compromised components and connection issues.
 The prototyping stage is not exempt from challenges such as cold soldering and moisture intrusion during the soldering process.